Gerald Walker: 2011–2012: Believers Never Die...

-In January 2011, Gerald Walker purchased a leased hip-hop instrumental from Dallas TX, based and Taylor Gang producer, Cardo.
+In January 2011, Gerald Walker purchased a leased hip-hop instrumental from Dallas Texas, based and Taylor Gang producer, Cardo.
 Walker then wrote, recorded and released the song entitled, "Here's Everything I've Always Meant to Say" as free download online.
 After pressure from Walker's friends he reluctantly emailed the finished song to Cardo, who, to his surprise, was impressed and the two began demoing songs for amusement.
 In April 2011, Walker announced that he would be touring with Shady/Interscope Recording artist Yelawolf.
 In May 2011, while on tour Walker released his third official mixtape, On Your Side, a collaboration effort with producer, Cardo.

 In June, Gerald Walker was featured on MTV's RapFix Live broadcast, where he appeared with other mainstream and popular artist including Lloyd Banks, Maino and Jim Jones.
 In September, Walker released his fourth mixtape The Other Half of Letting Go, in collaboration with popular street-wear brand Diamond Supply.
 The mixtape quickly catapulted Walker as an emerging artist in the hip-hop community.
 Amber McKynzie of XXL Magazine wrote: "The mixtape might be titled The Other Half of Letting Go, but Gerald Walker is shaping up to be an artist that hip-hop shouldn't let go unnoticed."
 The mixtape was the only hip-hop release featured in the Shepherd Express "2011 Essential Albums of the Year" list.

 In November, The Source debuted the track list and cover art to Gerald Walker's second Christmas album It's Christmastime Again, Gerald Walker.
 Originally slated as a re-release to his debut Christmas album he re-recorded and released seven original songs.
 That marked Gerald Walker's third release in 2011 – all within' a six-month time period.